 The Uniformed Law Enforcement Crew will work with the Moto Crew ensuring the safety of the walkers while on the route.
 This crew controls both vehicular and pedestrian traffic for the host hotel, registration, opening, day-one evening and closing (Sunday afternoon), and provides security as needed.
 This crew will maintain safe traffic flow, manage the parking lots and staging areas, keep an eye out for participants needing guidance, and provide open access for emergency vehicles.

 B’Rest Stop Crews set up and operate rest areas at designated intervals along the route, providing hydration and snacks, and limited medical service.
+This crew is the first leave the hotel and work throughout the day.

 The Lunch Crew provides the biggest B’Rest Stop along the route, with hydration, food, snacks, and limited medical service.

 The Clean Up/Recycling Crew drive large (17 to 24 foot) trucks along the entire route, stopping at all B’Rest Stops, Saturday Lunch and other designated areas, removing bagged trash/recycle containers and assisting in the closing of each B’Rest Stop.
+This crew requires heavy lifting.

 Learn more on our Crew Training page.